favstats/appendornot/README.md

 ## Example `save_csv()`

 Write csv file with `save_csv`.
-The function will automatically create a new csv or append the file if it already does.
+The function will automatically create a new csv or append the file if it already does exist.

 ``` r
 save_csv(cars, "cars.csv")